frikkfossdal/Vespidae/developLog/README.md

 I have also started implementing a component that works asynchronously from the main ui thread using the [AsyncComponent](https://speckle.systems/blog/async-gh/) library.
 Right now this is only running the default example of calculating primes but I'm thinking I will circle back to this and try to use this to keep track of machine state and doing async communication with the machine in differnet ways.

-Next step is to implementvisualizers that takes _Action-type_ into account.
+Next step is to implement visualizers that takes _Action-type_ into account.
 I'm thinking that I will use arrow size and period to visulize different operations.
 I also want to play a bit with the different annotation tools in RhinoCommons and see if I can create anything useful.
 A cool idea here could be to for example group different operations together and tag them with operation specific meta-data.
 I think I have to play a bit around with this to get more ideas.

 Final note: I have to do something about arrow sizes on really short paths.
 This is super obvious on the partial retract travel moves.
 Could it be an idea to check line distance and use this to scale arrow size?
 Or maybe just drop it if the arrow size ends up being tiny?
 Also is it better to set the arrow in the middle of each vertical/lift move?